Winner (band): 2014–2016: 2014 S/S, international recognition, and Nam's departure

-The five-piece giving their winning speech after receiving the bonsang award at the Melon Music Awards on November 13, 2014.
+The five-piece receiving the bonsang award at the Melon Music Awards on November 13, 2014.

-Eight months after the conclusion of WIN: Who is Next, the quintet were re-introduced to the public between June and August 2014.
-Following a series of teasers and photos, the band held a launch showcase with an audience of 400 attendees at the Conrad Seoul Hotel on August 6, 2014, to introduce the band's music and look.
-The showcase involved a fashion show with models from YG KPlus, and the members walking down a catwalk.
-It was recognized by the Red Dot Design Awards for being the first-ever artist debut to utilize a fashion launch concept, winning them the artist's debut branding category.
+Eight months after the competition's end, Winner was reintroduced to the public between June and August 2014, holding a launch showcase at the Conrad Seoul Hotel on August 6 to introduce the band's musical direction and concept.
+The showcase involved a fashion show with models from YG KPlus and members of the group walking down a catwalk.
+Inspired by high-end fashion, it won the Red Dot Design Award for "Brand Concept", for being the first artist debut to utilize a fashion launch concept.